syalejandrino/syalejandrino/README.md

 ## 💫 About me:

-🎯 Competitive Programmer \n
+- 🎯 Competitive Programmer
-☁️ Enthusiastic about DevOps and MLOps \n
+- ☁️ Enthusiastic about DevOps and MLOps
-🏐 Volleyball, Coffee, and Music \n
+- 🏐 Volleyball, Coffee, and Music